codecygen/076-React-Testing/README.md

 - **React-Test-Greeting-Component**, **Greeting.test.js** file is prepared for it.
 - **React-Test-Async-Component-Code**. **Async.test.js** file is prepared for it.
 - **React-Test-Async-Component-Replacing-Real-Fetch-Request-With-Mock**, this test is used to eliminate the real fetch request and instead, introducing the mock function could be necessary as we don't really want our system to test the correctness of the fetch function but instead, we would like to test the behavior of the component.
 Thats why working with mocks is necessary. **Async.js** and **Async.test.js** file is prepared for it.

+# Final Note:
+- Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+- If you want to test React hooks, use 'React Hooks Testing Library'.
+This is an extra tool not contained in Jest.